 If an LLP creates a mortgage or charge over its property this will require registration at Companies House within 21 days of its creation if it covers certain types of property such as land or buildings or book debts or if it is a floating charge.
 The original mortgage or charge document must be submitted to Companies House along with the relevant form.
-If a charge is not registered in time it will be void against the liquidator or administrator of the LLP or against any of its creditors.
+If a charge is not registered in time it will be void against the liquidator or administrator of the limited liability partnership or against any of its creditors.
 Late registration is only permitted with the sanction of a court order.

 An LLP is required to keep a register of charges at its registered office and to enter in this details of all charges created (this applies even to charges that are not registrable at Companies House).
 It must also keep available for inspection at registered address, or at SAIL address by any member or creditor of the LLP copies of any charge instruments relative to charges it has created that are incorporated at Companies House.
 If a registered charge is satisfied, may be submitted to the registrar in order that the register of charges may be updated.
 Special provisions apply to mortgages and charges created by Scottish LLPs.

 All the financial issues below should be taken into consideration in a partnership agreement.

 The agreement should state how much financial input each partner is have.
 Capital investment from each partner is how the business will finance itself and purchase the assets needed to run the business.

 You will need to consider how much, if any, each partner will take from the business as a salary.
 This will be before profits are distributed and can be used to reflect the different roles and work input of each partner.
 In addition, you may wish to award partners' interest on their capital contributions.
 This can be paid before profits are distributed to reflect any differences in capital investment.
 Unless expressly agreed, the Partnership Act states that each partner will share profits equally.

 If you want to share profits in different ratios, for example, to reflect seniority, then this will have to be expressly stated.
 You will also need to address the issue of how any losses will be shared.